 196. Antti Raanta, G, Coyotes: If the Coyotes end up better than expected – and I predict they will – Raanta could wind up a late-round steal in his first year as a starter.

 197. Jakub Vrana, RW, Capitals: First-rounder hasn't shown NHL readiness yet, but he's a must-draft commodity as long as he's ticketed to play with Ovechkin and Kuznetsov.

 199. Ryan Pulock, D, Islanders: Brings an absolute canon of a shot and was born for power play duty.
-Keep close tabs on the Isles, who have not named him to their 2017-18 roster yet.
-If he makes it, he'll get a chance to use that Shea Weber-esque bomb of his.
+He made the Islanders, so he'll get a chance to use that Shea Weber-esque bomb of his.

-DROPPED OUT: Ryan Ellis (knee surgery), Ryan Kesler (hip surgery)
+DROPPED OUT: Ryan Ellis (knee surgery), Ryan Kesler (hip surgery), Robby Fabbri (ACL tear)